 By the act of enrolling or proceeding with a course of study during the 2020-2021 academic year, each student at Toronto Metropolitan University agrees to observe and be bound by the terms of this notice, the Graduate Calendar, policies and procedures, and significant dates and the applicable terms, conditions, regulations and policies contained in the online undergraduate calendar, the university website and supplemental materials provided for students, such as the Student Guide, faculty/program student handbooks, newsletters and special communications.

-Ryerson reserves the right to alter the fees and other charges described in its Calendars, Ryerson’s official website, as well as the Ryerson Student Guide, and to impose from time to time additional regulations, policies and codes of conduct.
+TMU reserves the right to alter the fees and other charges described in its Calendars, TMU’s official website, as well as the university's Student Guide, and to impose from time to time additional regulations, policies and codes of conduct.
 Enrolling students are expected to familiarize themselves with the Significant Dates and the Enrolment, Records and Academic Information sections contained in relevant online Calendars and subsequent editions, on the university’s website, as well as with the information pertaining to the course or courses in which they are enrolled.

 Course descriptions are provided in the Graduate Calendar as a matter of general information to assist present and prospective students in selecting their programs of study.
 While these descriptions are accurate as of the date of publication, students are cautioned that actual course content and the hours and type of instruction may vary from the listings in the Calendar or, from other course management information made available.